-Of the total receipts, oil revenue (gross) accounted for 48,879.0 billion representing 79.9 per cent of the total (25.1 per cent of GDP), indicating an increase of 64.5 per cent above the level in 2010.
-A breakdown showed that revenue from crude oil and gas exports grew significantly by 34.9 per cent to billion.
+Figure 5.1: Oil and Non Oil Revenue (per cent of GDP), 2007-2011 significantly by 34.9 per cent to N2,287.9 billion.
+In the same vein, receipts from petroleum profit tax (PPT) and royalties increased by 104.5 per cent to N3,976.3 billion, while revenue from domestic crude oil sales rose by 49.4 per cent to N2,608.8 billion.
 The development reflected improved crude oil production, occasioned by the relative peace in the Niger Delta region, as a result of the amnesty programme of the Federal Government, and increased export receipts, driven by sustained demand and favourable prices in the international market.
-The sum of \$\frac{1}{41},008.8\$ billion was deducted from the gross oil receipts for the Joint Venture Cash (JVC) calls, N3,854.8 billion in respect of excess crude/PPT/royalty proceeds and "others", leaving a balance of 44,015.4 billion for distribution to the three tiers of government.
+The sum of N1,008.8 billion was deducted from the gross oil receipts for the Joint Venture Cash (JVC) calls, N3,854.8 billion in respect of excess crude/PPT/royalty proceeds and "others", leaving a balance of N4,015.4 billion for distribution to the three tiers of government.